EntityGraphQL/EntityGraphQL/docs/docs/upgrade-4-0.md

 ## Field Extensions

-`ProcessExpressionSelection` used in Field Extentions now takes `Dictionary<IFieldKey, CompiledField>` for the `selectionExpressions` parameter. `IFieldKey` is the field name and the schema type the field belongs too.
+`ProcessExpressionSelection` used in Field Extensions now takes `Dictionary<IFieldKey, CompiledField>` for the `selectionExpressions` parameter. `IFieldKey` is the field name and the schema type the field belongs too.
 Helps when dealing with inline fragments/union types where we may have multiple fields with the same name from different types.